rhauser15/rhauser-buildChallenge-Feb/README.md

 <a name="overview"/>

 ## Overview
+Beyond Inc is a debt consolidation company seeking the best mechanism to receive customer feedback via SMS.
+The Solutions Engineering at Twilio team has been tasked with creating a customized demonstration to present to Beyond Inc as this may be a large opportunity.

-This is a React Application hosted entirely on Twilio through the use of Twilio Serverless Service and integrating variety of other products including: Twilio Studio, Google Apps Script and Airtable.
+The following is an example React Application hosted entirely on Twilio through the use of Twilio Serverless Service.
+The react application connects a customer database powered by Airtable to a Twilio Studio flow which begins a dynamic customer survey via SMS.

 **You can view a currently deployed demo version here**: https://Beyond-Inc.xyz